silverwind/droppy/README.md

 - `readInterval`: The minimum time gap in milliseconds in which updates to a directory are sent.
 - `filesMode`: The access mask with which files are created.
 - `dirMode`: The access mask with which directories are created.
-- `linkLength` : The amount of characters in a shortened link to a file.
+- `linkLength` : The amount of characters in a shortlink to a file.
 - `maxOpen` : The maximum number of concurrently opened files.
 256 seems safe for Windows.
 On Linux, you can probably go higher.
+- `timestamps` : Adds timestamps to log output.
+Useful if your logging facility does not provide timestamps.
 - `httpsKey` and `httpsCert`: The paths to you RSA private key and SSL certificate.
 Only used if `useHTTPS` is enabled.
 Sample self-signed files are provided.

 ###Path options